Schlaefer/shimabo/README.md

 - no compilation
 - slow

-See the this repo running: <http://schlaefer.github.com/shimabo/>
+See this repo "running": <http://schlaefer.github.com/shimabo/>

 ## Files & Folders ##